cleodora-forecasting/cleodora/CONTRIBUTING.md

 ## Getting Started

+* If you want to contribute you are expected to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) so you should read it first.
 * Try the live demo to get a first impression https://demo.cleodora.org
 * Install cleodora and try it on your computer, as described [here](https://cleodora.org/docs/user/).